fedora-infra/mirrors-countme/README.md

 structured data that lets us estimate the number of people using various Fedora releases.

-See [Changes/DNF Better Counting] for details.
+See [Changes/DNF Better Counting] for more info about the `countme` feature in general.

-[Changes/DNF Better Counting]: https://fedoraproject.org/wiki/Changes/DNF_Better_Counting

 ## How it works

 The short version:

-1. Starting in Fedora 32, DNF adds "countme=N" to one random HTTP request per week for each repo that has `countme` enabled.
+* Starting in Fedora 32, DNF adds "countme=N" to one random HTTP request per week for each repo that has its `countme` setting enabled.
-2. This script parses httpd `access_log` files for mirrors.fedoraproject.org,
+* `parse-access-log.py` parses logs from mirrors.fedoraproject.org, finds
-   finds those requests, and yields the following information:
+  those requests, and yields the following information:
     * request timestamp, repo & arch
     * client OS name, version, variant, and arch
     * client "age", from 1-4: 1 week, 1 month, 6 months, or >6 months.
-3. We use that data to make cool charts & graphs and estimate how many Fedora users there are and what they're using.
+* We use that data to make cool charts & graphs and estimate how many Fedora users there are and what they're using.

 ## Technical details